SzymonJak982/Bioinformatics-project-comparative-BLAST-analysis-using-HPC-/README.md

 # Overview
-In this project, we aim to assess the performance of the **BLAST** (Basic Local Alignment Search Tool) algorithm, a widely-used comparison tool in the field of bioinformatics, particularly for analyzing genomic and transcriptomic data.
-Our focus is on understanding how the execution time of the BLAST algorithm varies when utilizing different numbers of High-Performance Computing (HPC) threads.
+In this project, I aim to assess the performance of the **BLAST** (Basic Local Alignment Search Tool) algorithm, a widely-used comparison tool in the field of bioinformatics, particularly for genomic and transcriptomic data analysis.
+My goal was to understand how does the execution time of the BLAST algorithm vary when different numbers of High-Performance Computing (HPC) threads are being utilised.
+I subsequently visualized the data and presented my research findings using a graphical representation.

 # Project Objectives
 BLAST Algorithm Evaluation: We will conduct a detailed evaluation of the BLAST algorithm's performance under varying conditions.